omarreis/GBE3D/demos/SailboatDemo/README.md

 In order to compile this demo you have to install GBE3D components:

-* install the *GBE3D* design package *in this fork* as I have added 2 mesh components: ocean surface and sail surface.
+* install the *GBE3D* design package *in this fork* as I have added 3 mesh components: TOceanSurface, TSailSurface and TWindArrow.
-SailboatDemo also uses TGBEHeightmap (for the terrain) and TGBEClouds.
+SailboatDemo also uses TGBEHeightmap for the terrain and TGBEClouds.

 * Status: Tested with Delphi 11.1 on Windows, iOS and Android (jun/22)